 Organizational Design-Performance Matrix

-At a very high level, the Organizational Design-Performance Matrix is used in the context of business, organizational design.
+At a very high level, the Organizational Design-Performance Matrix is used in the context of business, management, organizational development.

 Organizational Design-Performance Matrix quadrant descriptions, including examples